Battle of Pensacola (1861): Bombardment of Pensacola Bay

 Starting on the morning of 22 November 1861, Fort McRee and the Pensacola Navy Yard were bombarded heavily by Union forces at Fort Pickens, and by two ships, Niagara and Richmond.
 Initially returning strong fire, the Confederates were able to hold their own and even managed to heavily damage the Richmond.
 However, the combined efforts of the two ships eventually led to the suppression of fire by an adjacent battery early in the afternoon with the guns of Fort McRee falling silent by 5pm.
 A fall in tide and the onset of darkness caused the two ships to withdraw.

 After the days fight, General Bragg sent messengers out to ascertain the extent of damage to the Confederate defenses.
-The commander of Fort McRee, Colonel John B. Villepique, advised that his position was heavily exposed on most sides and that half his weapons had been dismounted and their powder stores unprotected.
-Villepique stated he was unable to return fire and asked to sabotage the fort and withdraw.
+The commander of Fort McRee, Colonel John Bordenave Villepigue, advised that his position was heavily exposed on most sides and that half his weapons had been dismounted and their powder stores unprotected.
+Villepigue stated he was unable to return fire and asked to sabotage the fort and withdraw.
 Worried about the effect the retreat would have not only on his men but the enemy as well, Bragg denied the request.

 At 10am on 23 November, the Niagara resumed its attack on Fort McRee as did the cannons at Fort Pickens.
 The guns of Fort McRee remained silent.
 The end of fighting that day signaled the end of the Colonel Brown's attack.
 Although Fort McRee survived, it was badly battered.
 Large chunks of the wall were blown away while other portions had holes shot clean through by the cannon shells.
 In one area a section of wall totally collapsed.
 Most of the wood decking within the fort had gone up in flames while one powder magazine caved in, killing six Confederates in the process.

 The actions on 22 and 23 November would be the last engagement for Fort McRee.
 Although there was an artillery duel on 1 January 1862, the fort was not a participant in that action.